HOW TO USE TEEN DRIVER

 - Select “Clear PIN and All Teen Driver Keys” from the Teen Driver menu.
 This will also unregister any Teen Driver key(s) and delete the PIN.

-Select either “Add/Remove Teen Driver Key” or “Setup Keys” (depending on the infotainment system) and follow the on-screen prompts to unregister the key.
+Select either “Key Registration” or “Setup Keys” (depending on the infotainment system) and follow the on-screen prompts to unregister the key.
 You can also unregister all Teen Driver keys and clear the PIN by selecting “Clear PIN and All Teen Driver Keys.”

 LOOKING FOR SOMETHING ELSE?